GoogleContainerTools/skaffold/docs/content/en/docs/pipeline-stages/taggers.md

 example, `dateTime`
 tag policy features two optional parameters: `format` and `timezone`.

-## `tagTemplate`: uses a combination of the previous taggers as tags
+## `tagTemplate`: uses a combination of the existing taggers as components in a template

 `tagTemplate` allows you to combine all previous taggers to create your own tagging policy.
 This policy requires that you specify a tag template,